-I’ve been a Perl programmer for well over 10 years, spent a few years as a Ruby programmer before returning to the Perl fold.
-I’d like to be a professional Perl 6 programmer one day.
-There is still hope.
+I was been a Perl programmer for well over 10 years, spent a few years as a Ruby programmer before returning to the Perl fold.

 Of the images in the portfolio linked to, only one was taken with that first camera; see if you can guess which one it is.